Azure/azure-rest-api-specs/specification/maps/data-plane/Creator/readme.md

   - preview/2.0/wfs.json
 ```
 ### Tag: 2.0-preview
+# at some point those credentials will move away to Swagger according to [this](https://github.com/Azure/autorest/issues/3718)
 These settings apply only when `--tag=2.0-preview` is specified on the command line.

 ``` yaml $(tag) == '2.0-preview'